 After pressing Enter you will see the result 45.
 Now by dragging formulated cell downwards from H5 to H8, you will get to see the result.

-To make it more exciting let`s do a data validation.
-Click on to cell H3 and pressing it to click on to the Data Validation option under the Data tab.
+To make it more exciting let`s do data validation.
+Click on cell H3 and pressing it to click on the Data Validation option under the Data tab.

 In the Data Validation dialogue box select list and define the range just like the picture below.